John Horton Conway: Group theory

-He was the primary author of the ATLAS of Finite Groups giving properties of many finite simple groups.
+Conway was the primary author of the ATLAS of Finite Groups giving properties of many finite simple groups.
 Working with his colleagues Robert Curtis and Simon P. Norton he constructed the first concrete representations of some of the sporadic groups.
 More specifically, he discovered three sporadic groups based on the symmetry of the Leech lattice, which have been designated the Conway groups.
 This work made him a key player in the successful classification of the finite simple groups.

 Based on a 1978 observation by mathematician John McKay, Conway and Norton formulated the complex of conjectures known as monstrous moonshine.
 This subject, named by Conway, relates the monster group with elliptic modular functions, thus bridging two previously distinct areas of mathematics—finite groups and complex function theory.
 Monstrous moonshine theory has now been revealed to also have deep connections to string theory.

 Conway introduced the Mathieu groupoid, an extension of the Mathieu group M_{12} to 13 points.